medwf/simple_shell/note.md

   - ptr is pointer to structure.
   - change file fron free_divide_arg.c to function.c to hold 5 function.
   - fix allocat memory.
   - programe handle space and flages.

 # 2023/08/14
 1. create a function that handle ctrl + c.
 2. problem pass input argument and output status value:
   - make function that delete space from beginning.
   - change exit function.
   - add if statement in main.c line 36: if stored don't do process.
   - handle allocat memory.
-### we have problem betty more than 40 line in main.c ###
+  - `we have problem betty more than 40 line in main.c`

+# 2023/08/15
+1. solve problem betty:
+  - make _getine_ that take command from STDOUT-INPUT and delete wait space from begining.
+  - make finction that print constant char for promote. by using my own _strlrn_. :) :D.
+  - all alocat and EXIT is `GOOD`.
+  - I'm trying to make inisatization for struct,try to make function that handle `PATH`.